elynch90/linkeroo/README.md

   <code>
     --fp: the file path to traverse, if None will default to current working directory.
     --o: the output fp for the .txt, if none will default to ./linkeroo.txt
-    --suffix: the s
+    --suffix: the suffix of the file type.
+Defaults to .a
   </code>
 </pre>
-uffix of the file type.
-Defaults to .a

 ## How to run
 <pre>